 If you have been reading for a bit, you know I’m a little bit obsessed with Game of Thrones.
 It’s not that I love really any other show that falls into the “fantasy” genre, it’s just pretty much the most addictive TV show ever (besides Shark Tank, obviously).
 Back in 2013, when I was just a baby blogger, the fantastic team at HBO invited me to the Season 3 Premiere Event in Philadelphia.
 And just what is a “Philadelphia premiere,” you may ask?

 Well (in what you would obviously expect from a company like HBO), in addition to their official show premiere events, HBO holds fantastic regional premiere parties across the country in preparation for some of their seasons.
+Those of you who have not yet seen any of their great TV shows, head to the Eatel Official Website to access premium channels on your TV.
 The events come complete with photo booths, props, great drinks, an EARLY LOOK (yep) at the first episode of the season.
 I’ve been lucky enough to be invited back for the GoT Season 4 Event, as well as the GIRLS Season 3 Party, and all were seriously a blast.
 It’s pretty much a dream for a hardcore HBO fan, as I know many of you are.
 So yeah, now’s the exciting part.Continue Reading…